 All-mountain boards get around this by being stiffer or having the bindings set further back on the board.

-If you’re interested, we have a whole article on all-mountain snowboarding.
+If you’re interested, I wrote a separate article on all-mountain snowboarding.

 Should Beginner's Start Freestyle Snowboarding?

-Beginners should not start with freestyle snowboarding.
-Freestyle snowboarding involves many sharp twists, turns, tricks and even jumps.
-To attempt any of these stunts, you should be able to ride competently, balance on a snowboard, and maneuver the board effectively.
+Beginners should not start with freestyle snowboarding initially.
+Freestyle snowboarding involves precise twists, turns, tricks and jumps.
+To attempt this, you should first be able to ride competently, balance well, and maneuver your snowboard effectively.

-These boards are easier to control and balance.
-Once you get the hang of snowboarding on one of these boards, you can move on to a freestyle board – and learning freestyle snowboarding.
+Once you get the hang of snowboarding, you can move on to a freestyle board – and learning freestyle snowboarding.

 What Type Of Board Is Best for Freestyle Snowboarding?

-Now that you know how much experience you need to start freestyle snowboarding, it’s time to figure out what gear you need.
+Now that we know what freestyle snowboard is, let’s figure out what gear you need.

 A freestyle snowboard is best for freestyle snowboarding.
-Freestyle snowboards are specially designed for easy maneuverability and performing tricks.
-The boards are small and flexible allowing riders to turn and move quickly.
-Freestyle boards are often twin tips, allowing for tricks.
+Freestyle snowboards are specifically designed for easy maneuverability and performing tricks.
+These boards are smaller and more flexible, allowing riders to turn and move quickly.

 The three most common types of snowboard are: